Working as a Physicist [NOC 2111]

 - participate as a member of a research or development team

 - create and design industrial or medical equipment, instrumentation and procedures

 Physicists make up a small part of BC’s workforce.
-In 2011 only 500 individuals were employed in this sector.
-Future job growth is predicted to be limited.
+In 2016 only 400 individuals were employed in this sector.

 You will find the majority of jobs in the Lower Mainland/ Southwest region of the province.
 Employment opportunities may also be found in the Vancouver Island and Thompson-Okanagan regions.